In another section a discussion of room modes and examples of how different sources performed in a specific

 the mode, Q determined by the room damping

-with either normal or inverted polarity, as determined by the sign of Φn(r)Φn(ro).The in room response can thus be though of as
+either normal or inverted polarity, as determined by the sign of Φn(r)Φn(ro).The in room response can thus be though of as being the

-being the summed response of an infinite number of low pass filters with cut off frequency given by the modal frequencies.
-As ηn
+summed response of an infinite number of low pass filters with cut off frequency given by the modal frequencies.
+As ηn becomes large

-becomes large the pass band amplitude decreases, thus higher frequency modes contribute less and less to the SPL at low
+the pass band amplitude decreases, thus higher frequency modes contribute less and less to the SPL at low frequency response.

 Looking at the in room response in this manner has interesting implications with regard to the in room transient behavior.
 The